 The Investment Manager believes that good governance works best when there are diverse skillsets and perspectives, paired with an inclusive culture and strong independent representation which should assist, advise and constructively challenge the thinking of management.
 However, the Investment Manager also believes that there is no fixed formula to create a constructive and purposeful board but it expects that boards have the resources, information, diversity of thought and experience needed to fulfil their responsibilities.
-More detail on the Investment Manager's policy to assess good governance practices of investee companies can be found in its ESG Principles and Guidelines document at the website link detailed below.
+More detail on the Investment Manager's policy to assess good governance practices of investee companies can be found in its Stewardship Principles and Guidelines at the website link detailed below.

-In order to meet the environmental and/or social characteristics promoted by the Fund, it primarily invests at least 90% in global equities (directly although it may also invest indirectly through eligible collective investment schemes) that are aligned with the same characteristics.
-This includes a minimum of 20% commitment to invest in sustainable investments with environmental or social objectives.
+In order to meet the environmental and/or social characteristics promoted by the Fund, it will invest primarily in China A shares (directly although it may also invest indirectly through eligible collective investment schemes) that are aligned with the same characteristics.
 The remaining proportion of the investments will be used for liquidity and/or efficient portfolio management purposes and will not incorporate any of the environmental and/or social characteristics promoted by the Fund.
 Any minimum environmental and/or social safeguards regarding the remaining proportion of the investments is covered in a specific section below.